 A Comparison Between Each Coverage

-- value-added services such as emergency assistance (tow truck) at no extra charge;
+- Value-added services such as emergency assistance at no extra charge;

-- vehicle insurance renewal facility online or online;
+- Vehicle insurance renewal facility online or offline;

 |Third-Party Coverage||Third-Party Fire and Theft Coverage||Comprehensive Coverage|